bradyjoslin/encrypt-workers-kv/README.md

-# Example Encrypting Workers KV Using Web Crypto
+# Encrypt Cloudflare Workers KV

-Demonstrates a way to encrypt and decrypt data using the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) with [Cloudflare Workers](https://developers.cloudflare.com/workers/reference/apis/web-crypto/) to store encrypted data in [Workers KV](https://developers.cloudflare.com/workers/reference/storage).

-This basic example encrypts a value and stores it in Workers KV as an ArrayBuffer, then gets the stored value and decrypts it.
-The AES-GCM encryption and decryption keys are derived from a password based key (PBKDF2).
+This library provides wrappers on the `put` and `get` functions from the Cloudflare Workers runtime API for writing to and reading from [Workers KV](https://developers.cloudflare.com/workers/reference/apis), encrypting values before `put` and unecrypting values after `get`.
+Encryption is implemented using the [Web Crypto API](https://developers.cloudflare.com/workers/reference/apis/web-crypto/) to derive AES-GCM keys from a password based key (PBKDF2).

+By deafult all data stored in Cloudflare [Workers KV](https://developers.cloudflare.com/workers/reference/storage) is encrypted at rest:

+> All values are encrypted at rest with 256-bit AES-GCM, and only decrypted by the process executing your Worker scripts or responding to your API requests. ([docs](https://developers.cloudflare.com/workers/reference/storage))

+However, there are a variety of reasons you may want to add your own encryption to the values stored in Workers KV.
+For example, permissions to access Workers KV are scoped at the account level.
+For those working in shared team or organizational accounts, this means you cannot lock down a specific KV namespace to only specific people with access to Workers.
+This can present challenges when wanting to store sensitive information in a KV namespace, as anyone in that account with access to Workers can access and read the stored data.

 ## Logic Flow

-An overview of the logical steps used for encryption and decryption in `crypto.ts`.
+An overview of the logical steps used for encryption and decryption in `src/index.ts`.

 **Encryption:**